canonical/charm-relation-interfaces/README_INTERFACE_TESTS.md

 # Matrix-testing interface compliance
-Suppose we have an interface `foo`, with:
+If we have:
-- `charms.yaml` listing 2 providers and 2 requirers of the `foo` interface.
+- a `../interfaces/ingress/v0/charms.yaml` listing some providers and some requirers of the `ingress` interface.
-- `schema.py` detailing the interface schema (optional: schema validation will be skipped if not found)
+- a `../interfaces/ingress/v0/schema.py` specifying the interface schema (optional: schema validation will be skipped if not found)
-- `interface_tests/*.py` providing a list of interface tests for both roles
+- a `../interfaces/ingress/v0/interface_tests/my_tests.py` providing a list of interface tests for either role

-You can then run `python ./run_matrix.py foo`.
+You can then run `python ./run_matrix.py ingress`.
-This will attempt to run the interface tests on all charms in `foo/charms.yaml`.
+This will attempt to run the interface tests on all charms in `.../interfaces/ingress/v0/charms.yaml`.
-Omitting the `foo` argument will run the tests for all interfaces (warning: might take some time.)
+Omitting the `ingress` argument will run the tests for all interfaces (warning: might take some time.)